About London School of Hygiene & Tropical Medicine

 Future career prospects

-LSHTM’s community of 20,000+ active alumni offers strong networking opportunities through online platforms and in-country groups.
+LSHTM’s community of 30,000+ active alumni offers strong networking opportunities through online platforms and in-country groups.
 LSHTM graduates go on to work in a range of capacities in NGOs, ministries of health, health services in the UK and overseas, academia, charities and private industry.
 Read more about our graduate careers and destinations.

 English language support